diffplug/blowdryer/README.md

 # Blowdryer: keep your gradle builds DRY

-The pain points of maintaining multiple loosely-related gradle projects in separate repositories are:
+Some pain points of maintaining multiple loosely-related gradle projects in separate repositories are:

-- challenging to keep their build files consistent (copy-paste doesn't scale)
+- challenging to keep build files consistent (copy-paste doesn't scale)
 - frustrating to fix the same build upgrade problems over and over in multiple repositories
 - a single "master plugin" which applies plugins for you is too restrictive
   - hard to debug